idaholab/moose/modules/electromagnetics/doc/content/benchmarks/EvanescentWave.md

-Rounding the corner is a common way to try to avoid this issue (as mentioned in [!citep](jin-fem) and others), and the impact of a round corner with radius of 10 $\mu \text{m}$ here is shown in [rounded-corner].
+Rounding the corner is a common way to try to avoid this issue (as mentioned in [!citep](jin-fem) and others), and the impact of a round corner with radius of 10 $\mu \text{m}$ (seen in [rounded-geometry]) is shown in [rounded-corner].
 Because the rounded corner is not perfectly round, but made up of tiny line segments, there will still be some opportunities for field singularities to occur.
 Indeed, the peak electric field local to the singularity location is higher than in [field-results-20]; however, the impact of the singularity on the surrounding field calculation is reduced.
 Regardless of the geometry adjustment, this suggests the impact of numerical singularities on the calculated global electric field magnitude are extremely local (made even more so due to the level of local refinement used here) due to the nature of the finite element method (minimizing global error while possibly allowing local ones).
 Away from this singularity, this property allows us to successfully use this model to examine evanescent wave decay in the smaller waveguide region on the right, away from the singularity point.

 !media media/evanescent_field_results_20.png
        style=width:100%;margin:auto;